 - Critically assessing their own biases, assumptions, and beliefs and understanding how these can influence instruction

-A theory of language that encompasses all of these elements and can inform ESOL teaching is translanguaging.
-First identified by Ofelia Garcia in 2008, translanguaging is the bi- or multilingual person’s nimble and creative ability to use all of their languages at their disposal; it is the adaptable use of their full linguistic repertoire and cultural knowledge as a resource for learning and communicating.
+A theory of language that encompasses all of these CRST elements is translanguaging.
+First identified by Ofelia Garcia in 2008, translanguaging is the bi- or multilingual person’s nimble and creative ability to use all of the languages at their disposal; it is their adaptable use of their full linguistic repertoire and cultural knowledge as a resource for learning and communicating.

-- Provide opportunities for students who speak a common language to discuss the meanings and nuances of English words in their common language
+- Provide opportunities for students who speak a common language to discuss with each other the meanings and nuances of English words in their common language

 - Ask students to write stories with bilingual characters who use both of their languages in dialogue

 - Suggest that students process their understanding of complex texts in their stronger language, taking notes in that language, discussing the content in that language

 - Invite students to translate instructions for an activity to classmates

 - Make use of online translation applications like Google Translate for both teachers and learners